litaotao/IPython-Dashboard/README.md

 # Use Case

-- if you do exploring in notebook, but just want to share/send the result/summary to people, leave out the details.
+- exploring in notebook, share/send the result/summary to people, without the details.
-- if you have a private notebook, but also need share something in that notebook with people, extract and put into another new notebook is ugly.
+- share some data in a private notebook.
-- if you are totally disappointed with the complicated code when drawing a graceful/staic graph using matplotlib/seaborn/mpld3 etc.
+- disappointed with the complicated code when drawing a graceful/staic graph using matplotlib/seaborn/mpld3 etc.
-- if you want an interactive graph, allow people to zoom in/out, resize, get hover tips, change graph type easily.
+- want an interactive graph, allow people to zoom in/out, resize, get hover tips, change graph type easily.
-- if you want a real-time graph.
+- want a real-time graph.
-- if you want an collaborated graph/dashboard.
+- want an collaborated graph/dashboard.

 ![wise-choice](https://raw.githubusercontent.com/litaotao/IPython-Dashboard/master/docs/wise-choice.jpg)